-c.
-This situation at hand is different from the one facing Caltrans in 2014 as described in the letter sent to the City by Bay Cities on February 27, 2017 on two accounts.
+This situation at hand is different from the one facing Caltrans in 2014 on two accounts.
 First, the issue at hand is how the bid form itself was submitted and not the subcontractor's list.
 As noted above, the courts are particularly concerned when a bid variance or discrepancy affects the amount of the bid.
 "A bid which substantially conforms to a call for bids may, though it is not strictly responsive, be accepted if the variance cannot have affected the amount of the bid or given a bidder an advantage or benefit not allow other bidders..."
 MCM Construction, 66 Cal.
 App.
 4th 359, 373-4 (underlining added for emphasis but italics in the original); see also Ghilotti Construction Co. v.
 City of Richmond, 45 Cal.
 App.
+4th 897, 904)

-4th 897, 904).
-Second, Caltrans interpreting a number in excess of 100% as 100% is not equivalent to Bay Cities now claiming that its bid for \$1,586,899.00 can be reduced by \$55,000 without undermining the strict conformity to competitive bidding requirements.
+Second, there is a practical difference in that a subcontractor cannot perform more than 100%, so Caltrans interpreting a number in excess of 100% as 100% is not equivalent to Bay Cities now claiming that its bid for \$1,586,899 can be reduced by \$55,000 without undermining the strict conformity to competitive bidding requirements.

-d.
-Although the City received the correspondence from Bay Cities dated February 27, 2017, the City has not received a bid protest following the requirements in section 11.3 of Instructions to Bidders in the attached Bid Documents.
+Further, although the City has received the attached correspondence from Bay Cities dated February 27, 2017, the City has not received a bid protest following the requirements in section 11.3 of Instructions To Bidders in the attached Bid Documents.